On this page

 Massey collaborated with over 30 Wellington social housing tenants to showcase their lives through written stories, artworks and photographs.
 The outdoor exhibition, which opened in February 2023, presents a counter-narrative to the often negative stereotype of social housing.

-A new book, A Decade of Disaster Experiences in Ōtautahi Christchurch: Critical Disaster Studies Perspectives, was published and co-edited by Professor Bruce Glavovic.
-It reveals important lessons from real-world experiences of living through earthquakes, floods, the COVID-19 pandemic, a terrorist attack, climate change impacts and more.
+Published in 2022, A Decade of Disaster Experiences in Ōtautahi Christchurch: Critical Disaster Studies Perspectives was co-edited by Massey’s Professor Bruce Glavovic.

 Invercargill Initiative wins Social Impact award